 There are two fabrics that you should typically look for (well, three, if you’d consider using a leather comforter, though we don’t recommend it): microfiber and silk.

-Likewise, silk is naturally slippery, so hair isn’t likely to cling to it.
+Likewise, silk is naturally slippery, so pet hair isn’t likely to cling to it.

 Are There Any Fabrics to Avoid?

-Some fabrics are much more likely to cling to dog hair (and dust bunnies and anything else that comes their way).
+Some fabrics are much more likely to attract and cling to dog hair (and dust mites and bunnies and anything else that comes their way).
 These include fabrics like velvet, velour, and nylon.